Ali Lmrabet

-Ali Lmrabet (born 1959) is a Moroccan journalist and a member of the Moroccan Association for Human Rights.
+Ali Lmrabet (علي المرابط; born 1959) is a Moroccan journalist and a member of the Moroccan Association for Human Rights.

 Early life

 Ali came from a modest Berber family, was born in a small village called Adouz near Al-Hoceima in north Morocco.
 He was schooled at the International Israelite Alliance which sponsored people from underprivileged backgrounds.
 He then passed his baccalaureate in Kenitra and Rabat.
 He then headed for France, where he pursued a literature major.

 Considered by many in Morocco as a progressive journalist, he started as a correspondent to editor-in-chief of Hebdo, which inaugurated an unprecedented era of freedom of speech for the press in Morocco.
 Previously to his journalistic career, Lmrabet was a diplomat.

 Career

 Ali Lmrabet is mostly known for creating the weekly satirical journal Demain on 11 March 2000, which was renamed Demain Magazine after a court case.
 Before his career in journalism, he worked as a diplomat.
 During the 90s he was a Chargé de Mission at the Moroccan Embassy in Buenos Aires.